Robert Frederick Carr: Murders

-In 1973, Carr was convicted of rape in Connecticut, but was paroled in 1976.
+In 1973, Carr was convicted of rape in Connecticut and sentenced to four to eight years in prison, but was paroled in 1976, after serving less than three years.
 Upon his release in Connecticut, he would kill his fourth and final victim, 21-year-old Rhonda Holloway, before burying her body in a rural area.

 Trial and imprisonment

-On May 30, 1976 Carr raped a hitchhiker at knife point.
+On May 30, 1976, Carr raped a hitchhiker at knifepoint.
 During the attack, a Metro police officer stumbled upon the car and witnessed the rape, arresting Carr.
 Once in interrogation, Carr surprised detectives by confessing to four murders, explaining the crimes in detail.
 Carr, along with detectives David Simmons, Charles Zatrepalek and deputy medical examiner Ronald Wright, went on a long mission to find the bodies.

 Carr confessed that after Huntley's murder he raped an additional four girls and two boys.
-Only four were reported, for which he was charged and plead guilty.
+Only four were reported, for which he was charged and pleaded guilty.

-Carr received a life sentence after pleading guilty, meaning he would be spared the death penalty.
+Carr pleaded guilty and was sentenced to life in prison.
 He served part of his sentence at a state mental hospital, but was kicked out after it was found he was hoarding wire cutters and pliers.
 Afterwards he began mailing letters to prosecutor Ed O'Donnell, who had previously worked on the case.

 Death

-On July 6, 2007, Carr died at the Union Correctional Institution from unspecified causes.
+On July 6, 2006, Carr died at the Union Correctional Institution from unspecified causes.
+In an interview with CNN, his daughter stated that he died of prostate cancer.